fine-legal/fine-coding-challenge-java-spring-boot/ANSWERS.md

 - Creating a new lead makes use of the JpaRepository save

 - Converting a lead to a user has a few steps.
 First LeadEndpoint takes a post to /leads/{id}/convert.
 If a lead is found with that id then a user is created.
 This user has the same information as the lead plus a state and court (determined by a simple mapping with test data).
 After the user is succesfully created, the lead is deleted and the new user is returned in the response body

+## Remaining B-F

+- Due to time, I will not be implementing any more.
+Will prepare to discuss the rest of the challenge.